domobritton/resilient-leadership/src/pages/index.md

   image: /img/testimonialsBackground.jpg
   testimonials:
     - text1: >
-        "Before meeting Charlene, I lived in a perpetual state of self-imposed high expectation and self-criticism.
+        “Before meeting Charlene, I lived in a perpetual state of self-imposed high expectation and self-criticism.
 The ability to live in the moment was beyond me.
 She helped me realize that significant events from my past shaped how I deal with life today.
       text2: >
-        I am now able to identify the tendencies that cause me to be overly critical of myself… My approach to both work and home life has improved tremendously."
+        I am now able to identify the tendencies that cause me to be overly critical of myself… My approach to both work and home life has improved tremendously.”
       author: >
         Nate Breed
       company: VP of Finance
     - text1: >
-        "My coaching with Charlene has changed my life personally, professionally and socially.
+        “My coaching with Charlene has changed my life personally, professionally and socially.
       text2: >
-        I was traveling through life with unrealistic expectations and carrying a sense of failure. … Charlene has an incredible way of holding me accountable with honesty and connecting me with what really matters."
+        I was traveling through life with unrealistic expectations and carrying a sense of failure. … Charlene has an incredible way of holding me accountable with honesty and connecting me with what really matters.”
       author: >
         Chad Henline
       company: Director of Operations